 Because the only way to query Cloud Bigtable efficiently is by row key, it's often useful to include multiple identifiers in your row key.
 When your row key includes multiple values, it's especially important to have a clear understanding of how you'll use your data.

-a table scan, which is much slower than retrieving specific rows.
-For example,
+which is much slower than retrieving specific rows.
+For example, suppose you're

 1425330757685#machine_4223421), there would be no efficient way to limit